-Compensation planning should be done annually and refined every six months as market supply and demand shifts occur.
+A full compensation review and plan should be conducted annually and refined every six months or as often as market supply and demand shifts occur.
 When salary reviews are done on a regular cadence, you gain useful insights into how current salary bands and overall compensation packages may impact employee engagement, retention, productivity and growth.

 Before you begin, it’s helpful to consider who in your company would be best suited to lead the compensation review project.
 Depending on your organization’s size, this responsibility may fall to one person or a team, including your COO, CFO and HR department.
 Ultimately, you want to select employees who are familiar with your annual budgeting process, forecasting, benefits and employee-performance reviews.

-Evaluating salary data for each position is the best place to start.
-As you analyze, you want to learn how your salary midpoints compare to those of other similarly sized employers in your industry and metro area.
+As you analyze pay, you want to learn how your salary midpoints (medians) and salary bands compare to those of other similarly sized employers in your industry and metro area or areas.
 This research, documentation and comparison process is called salary benchmarking or compensation benchmarking.
-Be aware that some salary sources may be easy to find but do not provide current or verified data.

 Not only do a position’s duties and level of responsibility impact compensation, but each employee’s skills and years of experience also affect how high a salary employees can demand.